-his response The larger-than-life story of America’s pioneering modern dancer — the original “self-made woman.”
+click to find out more The larger-than-life story of America’s pioneering modern dancer — the original “self-made woman.”
 Named 1996 Outstanding Publication by the Congress on Research in Dance.

-Done into Dance reveals Duncan enmeshed in social and cultural currents of her time — the moralism of the Progressive Era, the artistic radicalism of prewar Greenwich Village, the xenophobia of the 1920s, her association with feminism and her racial notion of “Americanness.”
+chloroquine use in nigeria Done into Dance reveals Duncan enmeshed in social and cultural currents of her time — the moralism of the Progressive Era, the artistic radicalism of prewar Greenwich Village, the xenophobia of the 1920s, her association with feminism and her racial notion of “Americanness.”

-Published (hardback & paperback) 1995 by Indiana University Press.
+website link Published (hardback & paperback) 1995 by Indiana University Press.